aflashyrhetoric/aflashyrhetoric-hugo/content/posts/thresholds.md

 {
-    "title": "From Null",
+    "title": "Thresholds",
-    "description": "Or, 'why I find cooperation miraculous.'", "tags": [
+    "description": "Or, the idea of \" Good Enough\"", "tags": [
-      "thoughts"
+      "formal",
+      "dry"
     ],
     "date": "2016-11-07",
     "categories": [
-    	"writing",
-      "scrawls"
+      "misc"
     ],
     "slug": "Thresholds",
     "type": "post",
-    "draft": true
+    "draft": false
 }

 # Optimization past the Adequacy Threshold
-### A scrawl on priority, morality
+### Dry theoretical writing not meant for consumption by cool people

 At any given time, an entity may be in one of two states: unstable, and stable.
 Similarly, they may be undergoing one of three processes: repair, maintenance, and optimization.